NU-Digital-Cultures/Trout/Project Management/MeetingLog.md

 ## Meeting 6 - 1/04/24 @2pm on Microsoft Teams
 Blythe and Charlotte
-	- Mainly a discussion on our progress from the week before and what we were still working on and if it worked for our project
+- Mainly a discussion on our progress from the week before and what we were still working on and if it worked for our project Blythe
-	- Blythe
+- Researching gentrification and zine culture Charlotte
-		○ Researching gentrification and zine culture
+- Survey and results analysis
-	- Charlotte
+Both
-		○ Survey and results analysis
+- Starting to look at presentation and project requirements
-	- Both
+- Discounted some initial design ideas
-		○ Starting to look at presentation and project requirements ○ Discounted some initial design ideas
+- Realised issue with Adobe XD and switching to it all on figma
-		○ Realised issue with Adobe XD and switching to it all on figma ○ Understood that we might not be able to complete a fully working project but still want to work towards it
+- Understood that we might not be able to complete a fully working project but still want to work towards it
 <br>

 ## Meeting 7 - 10/04/24 @ 12pm on Microsoft Teams